authindicators/rfc-brand-indicators-for-message-identification/README.md

    In particular, that document defines various roles in the messaging infrastructure that can appear the same or separate in various contexts.
-For example, a Domain Owner could, via the messaging mechanisms on which BIMI is based, delegate reponsibility for providing preferred brand indicators to a third party with another role.
+For example, a Domain Owner could, via the messaging mechanisms on which BIMI is based, delegate responsibility for providing preferred brand indicators to a third party with another role.
 This document does not address the distinctions among such roles; the reader is encouraged to become familiar with that material